Doors will

 Gabie sent to contacts across the world throughout her journey,

-her Atlas drawing, as well as an ongoing series of
+her Atlas drawing, as well as an ongoing series

-Google image search.
+by Google image search.

-Freya Gabie
+Freya

-studied sculpture at Chelsea College of Art and the RCA, she
+Gabie studied sculpture at Chelsea College

-works between Bristol and London.
-Her practice is site responsive:
+Her practice is site responsive: focusing on connection

-disrupts the unconscious interchange between people and their
+unconscious interchange between people and their environment

-environment through methods of displacement, partial erasure
+through methods of displacement, partial erasure or re-framing;

-seemingly autonomous entities, often left unspoken or overlooked.
+entities, often left unspoken or overlooked.

 She regularly works collaboratively with a range of individuals

 and communities in the UK and internationally.
-Previous projects
+Previous

-traders and traditional Lancashire clog dancers to create a
+with UK financial traders and traditional Lancashire clog

-clog dance interpreting the financial trading data of BREXIT.
+trading data of BREXIT.

-This spring Gabie was commissioned by Bow Arts as artist in
+This spring Gabie was commissioned by Bow Arts as artist

-Morris Gallery and the Jewish Museum.
-This summer, for Diep
+the V&A, William Morris Gallery and the Jewish Museum.

-Haven 2018, she created a sculptural intervention in the form
+This summer, for Diep Haven 2018, she created a sculptural

-of a line drawing across two landscapes, in Normandy France,
+intervention in the form of a line drawing across two landscapes,

-and East Sussex, UK along the proposed V2 missile route.
-She
+in Normandy France, and East Sussex, UK along the proposed

-has just returned from a one-month residency in Tranas, Sweden
+V2 missile route.
+She has just returned from a one-month

-where she developed body of work in response to the town’s historic
+work in response to the town’s historic fur trade.

-Nicky Coutts in conversation with
+Nicky Coutts in conversation

-artist Rosemarie McGoldrick
+with artist Rosemarie McGoldrick

 Saturday 13 October 2018 4pm